St Paul's Anglican Church, Carlingford: History

 The church was opened and consecrated by the Rt.
 Rev. William Broughton on 4 July 1850.
 An unusual aspect of the church opening was that the building had been entirely paid for when it was completed.
 This allowed for the consecration of the church at opening, as this cannot take place until all debts have been cleared.

 The Sydney Morning Herald observed at the opening of the church:

 "It was truly a delightful sensation of surprise with which we behalf the beautiful little church which has been so unostentatiously raised in the wilderness and of which we had scarcely heard before its consecration was announced.
 The whole of the chancel fittings and communion service were provided by a few friends of the incumbent (Rev Turner), through the kindness and zeal of Mr. Acton Sillitoe, who, on hearing that there was a lack of means to bring the building to a state of completion, collected in a few days upwards of 35 ponds".

 "The Font was presented by Mr. Charles Moore, of the Botanic Gardens, (a well known figure in our history), and a handsome set of books was presented by the Bishop from the Society for the promotion of Christian knowledge.
 It is highly creditable to the Trustees that, unlike most of our newly erected churches, this building is entirely debt free".

 The masonry work was carried out by Richard Marshall, who quarried and dressed the stone on his own property near Jenkins Road, Carlingford.

 The Rev. Turner continued as incumbent of Carlingford until 1860.
 The Parish was a large one when Rev. Robert Taylor became rector in 1860 of St Paul's Castle Hill, St Paul's Carlingford and Dural.
 This had developed within the extensive parish of St Annes, Ryde until Castle Hill became a separate parish with Carlingford as one of its outlying centres.

 With the coming of the railway line through the northern districts in 1886, development began to take place much quicker close to the resultant railway stations than it did around the church area.
 As such, the church began to suffer some isolation.
 However, services continued through kerosene lighting of the church; gaslight in 1916; the World War I; the influenza epidemic in 1919 when meetings were at first prohibited then allowed when conducted in the open air with the congregation wearing masks.
 Electric light was installed in the church and the school hall next door in 1926.

 In 1942 the church became a Parish.
 It was then 93 years old and had served as a subsidiary centre in other parishes for 55 of those years.

-In 1980, the church building was sold and the congregation moved to a new church of the same name in Moseley Street, which still congregates each Sunday.
+In 1980, the church building was sold and the congregation moved to a new building on the corner of Moseley St and Vickery Ave in Carlingford, and the church has six different congregations still meeting there each Sunday.
 The building was subsequently converted to use as a bookshop; however, this has also since closed.